peri044/sampleQAT/README.md

 Download <a href="https://github.com/tensorflow/models/tree/v2.6.0/official/vision/image_classification/resnet#pretrained-models">pretrained checkpoint for RN50</a> and set `path_to_pretrained_ckpt` accordingly in the above snippet of `resnet_runnable.py` script.

-With these modifications, you can proceed with the finetuning of the model with QAT using the <a href="https://github.com/tensorflow/models/tree/v2.6.0/official/vision/image_classification/resnet#resnet-custom-training-loop">instructions provided </a>.
+With these modifications, you can proceed with the finetuning of the model with QAT using the <a href="https://github.com/tensorflow/models/tree/v2.6.0/official/vision/image_classification/resnet#resnet-custom-training-loop">instructions provided in the TF model garden codebase</a>.
 The input image shape is in `NHWC` format (1, 224, 224, 3).
 The training data is passed in `NHWC` format as well.

 ### Step 2: Export a RN50 QAT saved model